Deduplicate Across Salesforce Leads and Contacts

 There are a few things you can try to resolve this:

-1. Under Step 4, on the Master tab, experiment with reordering or adding additional fields that are likely to have unique values.
+1. Under Step 3, on the Master tab, experiment with reordering or adding rules based on fields that are likely to have unique values across your records.
+Think about what matters most to your business — the fields that would make one record clearly more valuable or authoritative than another.
+For example:

-2. Also on the Step 4, Master tab, check to ensure that you have By Priority selected and not Absolute.
+2. Also on the Step 3 Master tab, confirm that By Priority is selected rather than Absolute.

-3. As a last resort, you can add a rule on the Master tab of Step 4 that says Record ID is lowest, or Created Date is earliest.
+3. As a last resort, add a rule on the Master tab that uses Record ID is lowest, or Create Date is earliest.
+These rules will always produce a unique winner, ensuring master selection can complete even when other field-based rules cannot differentiate the records. merge-duplicates-hubspot-contacts-step-3-master-tab-last-resort-rules.png

 Non-duplicate records are being merged together

-There are a couple of things to look at that may be misidentifying records as duplicates.
+There are a couple of things to look at that may be causing records to be misidentified as duplicates.

 First, you may need a better unique identifier.
-Under Step 1, if you only use fields that could correctly contain the same values in multiple records, these aren't unique identifiers.
+Under Step 1, if you use only fields that can correctly contain the same values across multiple records, they aren't unique identifiers.
 In this case, you are likely to identify unrelated records as duplicates and may accidentally merge them.

-Unique identifiers are data that is unlikely to be shared by any other record unless it represents the same underlying entity.
-Fields that are commonly used in deduplication include phone numbers, email, mailing addresses, or ID numbers.
+Unique identifiers are data unlikely to be shared by any other record unless they represent the same underlying entity.
+Common fields used for deduplication include phone numbers, email addresses, mailing addresses, and ID numbers.

 Second, this may indicate the Comparison Rule under Step 1 is too broad.
-Try using the Exact Match comparison rule instead of Similar Match.
-Similar Match looks for values that may be close but with a one-character difference (maybe a typo) which broadens the search.
+Try using the Exact Match comparison rule instead of the Similar Match rule.
+Similar Match looks for values that may be close, even with a one-character difference (e.g., a typo), broadening the search.

-Remember, always run your deduplication in Preview Mode to confirm things are working as expected before running them in Update Mode and applying the changes to your CRM records.
+Remember to always run your deduplication in Preview Mode to confirm it's working as expected before running it in Update Mode and applying the changes to your CRM records.

 It's taking a long time for Insycle to find duplicates